All India Pickleball Association

-The All India Pickleball Association, aka AIPA, is the governing body of Pickleball in India.
-It functions as a nonprofit organization, providing support to other national and local pickleball organizations, and it organized the Amateur Pickleball Federation, India as its executive body to conduct pickleball tournaments in India.
-Established by Mr. Sunil Valavalkar in 2008, in 2015 the AIPA became a founding member of the International Federation of Pickleball (IFP), now the International Pickleball Federation where Valavalkar serves as Vice President.
+The All India Pickleball Association, aka AIPA, is the governing body of pickleball in India.
+Established by Sunil Valavalkar in 2008, in 2015 the AIPA became a founding member of the International Federation of Pickleball (IFP), now the International Pickleball Federation.

 History

 All India Pickleball Association (AIPA) was founded in 2008 with the Registrar of Companies, Govt.
 Of India.
-They were registered under the Indian Companies Act, 1956 with a status as a Society or Trust as is popularly known.
-To grow the popularity AIPA made number of demonstrations in and around Maharashtra and Gujarat which helped it gain popularity after which many Print and Electronic media started covering the new founded sport.
-This led to many workshops where the sport started picking up rapidly.

-In the years 2009 to 2011, AIPA expanded their reach across the State of Gujarat and received participation from Railways and colleges alike.
-AIPA also received recognition from the then Member of Parliament, Shri.
-Rahul Gandhi.
-This was immediately followed by an affiliation with the International Federation of Pickleball, USA.
-In this duration they also held many District Level and Inter District State Level Tournaments in Maharashtra.
+They were registered under the Indian Companies Act, 1956.
+AIPA also received recognition from Rahul Gandhi.

 AIPA expanded their reach to a national level in 2012 with a demonstration game in Jaipur.
-More states were granted affiliation in the latter half of 2012 and the first ever All India Open Tournament was held at Mumbai in the year 2013.
-In this year, Pickleball was added as an official sport for Inter School Competition in Maharashtra.
-In 2014 many Inter District and Inter State and mini tournaments were conducted across the country.
-As a major milestone, Atul Edward from Mumbai won gold in the men’s doubles category at the International Pickleball Tournament held at Netherlands in 2014.
+More states were granted affiliation in the latter half of 2012 and the first ever All India Open Tournament was held at Mumbai in 2013.